DIS-SIN/neo4j-training-sessions/session_5/README.md

         tar xzvf csps_survey_gdb.tar.gz
         sudo chmod -R 777 databases

-        (you might need to type your password here)
+  You might need to type your password now.

         rm csps_survey_gdb.tar.gz
         cd ../..

+  You should be in neo4j-training-sessions/session_5 now.

+For Windows: Download from [`csps-2019-07003.zip`](https://drive.google.com/open?id=1D22qYwnmCPNhXfo-1XanUQD5YkaqU2Gt) to, for example, local `Downloads`.
+In `git bash`:

-        (you should be in neo4j-training-sessions/session_5 now)
+  You should be in neo4j-training-sessions/session_5 now.

+        mkdir neo4j/data

+  Unzip `csps-2019-07003.zip` to this directory.

+        chmod -R 777 noe4j/data/databases

 3. Build the dockers.